-Support the project -M-Pesa – lipa na M-Pesa – Paybill – enter 700296 – enter account – write name of the sender – enter pin- send (Tax Exempted)
+Support the project -M-Pesa – lipa na M-Pesa – Paybill – enter 700296 – enter account – write name of the sender – enter pin- send (Tax Exempted) and donate to

 In every other part of the world the number of orphans is decreasing.

 In Africa the numbers are increasing at an alarming rate.
 Here are some disturbing facts:

 - Over 30 percent of the children who die in the world are African, even though they make up only 10% of the world’s children.

 - 19,000 African children die every single day

 - Over 1 million children are orphaned every year

 - There are more than 90,000 new orphans every month … more than 2,900 every single day